 My typical bedtime is around 11 p.m., but when I was newly pregnant with both of my daughters, I could barely keep my eyes open come 7 p.m.

-According to Today's Parent, fatigue is a sign of early pregnancy that plagues many women in their first trimester.
+Today's Parent, fatigue is a sign of early pregnancy that plagues many women in their first trimester.
 (It is exhausting making eyeballs and feet.)
 As explained in the same article, the extreme tiredness usually stops at the end of the first trimester or whenever the placenta is fully formed.
+7 You Feel Nauseous

 Good ol' morning sickness.
 That name is deceiving because anyone that's suffered from it will tell you it's actually morning, noon, and night sickness.